wimlds/nyc-2018-scikit-sprint/workflow.md

 Do this on GitHub

-## Part G:  Regression Tests on GitHub
+## Part H:  Regression Tests on GitHub
 These tests happen automatically after a PR has been submitted.

 <img src="images/reg_tests.png"  />